Annual George C. Covington Education Event: Food as Medicine

 MEET THE PANEL

-After earning her Bachelor of Science degree from Benedictine University and medical degree from Midwestern University, Dr. Kuroski-Mazzei completed her general psychiatry residency training at Duke University and a forensic psychiatry residency at UNC-Chapel Hill where she maintains her academic appointment with the UNC School of Medicine.
-She is triple board certified in psychiatry, forensic psychiatry and addiction medicine.
+Dr. Alyson Kuroski-Mazzei earned her Bachelor of Science from Benedictine University and medical degree from Midwestern University.
+She completed her general psychiatry residency at Duke University and a forensic psychiatry residency at UNC-Chapel Hill, where she maintains an academic appointment.
+Triple board-certified in psychiatry, forensic psychiatry, and addiction medicine, she founded the Forensic Psychiatry Program & Clinic at UNC and continues to contribute nationally and internationally to the field.

 Chef Sam Diminich, Executive Chef/Owner of Your Farms Your Table Group, James Beard Award Nominee

 After graduation, Diminich trained under Chef and Owner Georges Perrier at Le Bec Fin in Philadelphia, Pennsylvania.
-He then headed back to the South where he worked BLT Steak located in the Ritz Carlton Charlotte, Executive Chef Raffaele Dall’Erta at The Hampton’s Restaurant in Sumter and was Executive Chef of Upstream Restaurant in the SouthPark area of Charlotte.
-In 2019 Sam appeared on Beat Bobby Flay on the Food Network Channel, taking down the legendary Chef in a ‘battle’ of Lobster Risotto.
+He then headed back to the South, where he worked at BLT Steak, located in the Ritz-Carlton Charlotte.
+He then worked with Executive Chef Raffaele Dall’Erta at The Hampton’s Restaurant in Sumter, and was the Executive Chef of Upstream Restaurant in the SouthPark area of Charlotte.
+In 2019, Sam appeared on Beat Bobby Flay on the Food Network Channel, taking down the legendary Chef in a ‘battle’ of Lobster Risotto.

 Ellen Jones is a registered dietitian with a master’s degree in Human Nutrition from Winthrop University.
 After completing a 1,200-hour supervised dietetic internship and passing the national board exam, she has maintained her credentials through ongoing continuing education, staying current with the latest research and evidence-based recommendations.